 (B) As used in the rule, "knowingly" means that the employer had actual knowledge of the misrepresentation and was aware that the misrepresentation would cause a certain result.
-An employer will not be deemed to have knowingly misrepresented its payroll, its classification of payroll, or its paid compensation where the employer's determination of how to report was:
+An employer will not be deemed to have knowingly misrepresented its payroll, its classification of payroll, or its paid compensation where the employer's determination of how to report was based on:

-(1) Based on the employer's reasonable interpretation of a law, rule, or manual classification.
+(1) The employer's reasonable interpretation of a law, rule, or classification code; or

-(2) Based on prior reporting instructions or written advice received from the bureau.
+(2) Prior reporting instructions or written advice received from the bureau.

 (1) Amount of difference between the premium the employer paid and the amount the employer should have paid;